MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Get-CMSoftwareUpdate.md

 ```

 ### -CategoryName

-Specifies an array of category names for software updates.
+Specify an array of category names for software updates.

 ```yaml
 Type: String[]